 Pack in the Protein

-Among the macronutrients -- protein, carbohydrates and fiber -- protein is the most satiating, meaning it helps you feel more satisfied and may help you eat less, avoid snacking and lose weight.
-Protein also increases thermogenesis, or heat production in your body, which boosts calorie burning.
-Lastly, if you're engaging in a strength-training program in addition to dieting -- a sensible strategy -- eating enough protein can support muscle gain and fat loss.
-Good sources of protein to add to your meal-replacement shake include silken tofu; pea, brown rice, casein or whey protein powders; low-fat Greek yogurt; and nuts and seeds.
+Last, if you're engaging in a strength-training program in addition to dieting — a sensible strategy — eating enough protein can support muscle gain and fat loss.
+Good sources of protein to add to your meal-replacement shake include silken tofu; pea, brown rice, casein or whey protein powder; low-fat Greek yogurt; and nuts and seeds.

 Fill Up With Fiber

 Fruits and vegetables are loaded with vitamins, minerals and antioxidants and are also rich sources of fiber, a structural component of plant foods your body can't digest.
 This makes fiber virtually calorie free, yet it takes up space in your stomach and helps create a feeling of fullness.

 Packing your meal-replacement shake with sources of dietary fiber can make it more filling and satisfying.
 Try low-calorie blueberries and blackberries, fiber-rich apple slices with the skin on and a handful of spinach.

 Other Ingredients to Add

 Your meal-replacement shake should offer all the nutrients you would get from a full meal, including protein, carbohydrates and healthy fats.
 Choose a low-calorie base such as low-fat coconut milk, low-fat cow's milk, or almond or soy milk.